OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 Standard port groups created by OpenNebula have the following settings:

 - Number of ports is set to Elastic.
-According to VMWare's documentation, the Elastic mode is used to ensure efficient use of resources on ESXi hosts where the ports of virtual switches are dynamically scaled up and down.
+According to VMware's documentation, the Elastic mode is used to ensure efficient use of resources on ESXi hosts where the ports of virtual switches are dynamically scaled up and down.
 In any case, the default port number for standard switches is 128.
 - Security - Promiscuous mode is set to Reject, which means that the virtual network adapter only receives frames that are meant for it.
 - Security - MAC Address Changes is set to Accept, so the ESXi host accepts requests to change the effective MAC address to other than the initial MAC address.
 - Security - Forged transmits is set to Accept, which means that the ESXi host does not compare source and effective MAC addresses.